RubiyaHud/Bootstrap-Responsive/README.md

         text-align: center;
     }
 * We need to make the padding:0 for **.bannerContent p**, if we just comment it then it will get the padding of the parent (by default)
+* How to change the background image for different screen sizes is shown in the class video.